 A very young roster, only three of the 12 girls on the Oxford Wildcats’ varsity basketball team are seniors.
-Taking to the court at the Ian Smith Gymnasium for the final time, Oxford sent their seniors – Gabby Dinges, Aleah Dymond and Sarah Tyrrell – out in style by topping the rival Lake Orion Dragons, 53-50, and snapping a nine-game losing streak in the process.
+Taking to the court at the Ian Smith Gymnasium for the final time on February 27, Oxford sent their seniors – Gabby Dinges, Aleah Dymond and Sarah Tyrrell – out in style by topping the rival Lake Orion Dragons, 53-50, and snapping a nine-game losing streak in the process.

 Part of the traditional “Senior Night” festivities, the three seniors were honored in the front of the crowd pre-game, along with their parents.

 Dymond sang the National Anthem just minutes before tip-off, delivering a sparkling performance.
 Tyrrell plans to continue her academic and softball careers at Concordia University in Ann Arbor, while Dinges, also a member of the school’s softball team, is headed south to Hattiesburg to study nursing at the University of Southern Mississippi – the same school Pro Football Hall of Fame quarterback Brett Favre attended.

 As for the game, it was the Dragons who jumped out front early, leading 14-9 after the opening eight minutes and taking a 32-27 cushion into the halftime break.

 The third quarter, however, was where the momentum in the game began to swing.
 Outscoring Lake Orion, 12-5, in the frame, the Wildcats took the lead late in the quarter and were able to hang on for the three-point victory.

 Coming alive in the second half, junior Emma Morris – yet another member of head coach Kenny Allen’s softball program – led the charge for Oxford with 21 points.
 Dinges chipped in 12 points, knocking down some pivotal free throws in the second half to help seal the deal.